xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 ## Introduction

 In the [previous article](https://xrdocs.io/ncs5500/tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms/), we introduced the ACL enhancements on NCS5500 based on J2 chipsets.
 In this article, we will introduce the ACL implementation on NCS5500 w.r.t to BVI interfaces.
-We will cover all the platforms based on J/J+ and J2.
+We will cover all the systems based on J/J+ and J2.

 ## Quick Recap: Bridged Virtual Interface - BVI

 ![Screenshot 2021-09-09 at 12.27.28 PM.png]({{site.baseurl}}/images/Screenshot 2021-09-09 at 12.27.28 PM.png)

 Before we move to the ACL features, let us do a quick recap of the BVI interface and understand its use cases.
 The [**BVI**](https://www.cisco.com/c/en/us/support/docs/lan-switching/integrated-routing-bridging-irb/17054-741-10.html) is a virtual interface within the router that acts like a normal routed interface.
 BVI provides link between the bridging and the routing domains on the router.
 The BVI does not support bridging itself, but acts as a gateway for the corresponding bridge-domain to a routed interface within the router.
-Bridge-Domain is a layer 2 broadcast domain
+Bridge-Domain is a layer 2 broadcast domain.
 It is associated to a bridge group using the routed interface bvi command.

 ### Main Use cases